fcelda/nsec5-draft/nsec5.md

 # Examples

-We use small DNS zone with three names and four types (SOA, NS, A, and TXT) to illustrate how denying responses are handled with NSEC5.
+We use small DNS zone
+to illustrate how denying responses are handled with NSEC5.
 For brevity, the class is not shown (defaults to IN) and the SOA record is shortened, resulting in the following zone file: